-- Member of the University's Higher Degrees (Research) Committee
+- Member of the University's Postgraduate Research Management Group

-- Higher Degrees Tutor, Field of Writing and Performance, College of Liberal Arts
+- Higher Degrees Tutor, School of Writing, Publishing and the Humanities

-- Postgraduate Diploma and Master of Arts in Professional Writing, University College, Falmouth, 2001-2005
+- Postgraduate Diploma and Master of Arts in Professional Writing, University College, Falmouth (now Falmouth University), 2001-2005.

 - MA in Creative Writing, Birkbeck College, University of London, 2011-2014.

 - Undergraduate Diploma in Creative Writing, University of Oxford, 2016-2019.